 All passport photos must be taken within six months of application.
-Some places to take passport photos are Costco, SAM's Club, or Kaimuki Camera (735-5955).
+Some places to take passport photos are Costco, SAM's Club, Ace Portrait Studio on King Street (591-9220), or Kaimuki Camera (735-5955).

 For more information on Passport applications, check on the Internet or contact us.